AntipasBen23/fontify/README.md

 # Fontify

-**Automatically detect and setup Google Fonts in your VS Code projects with zero configuration.**
+**Find Google Fonts in your code and set them up automatically - choose how you want to use them in development and production.**

-Fontify streamlines your development workflow by intelligently scanning your project for Google Font usage and generating production-ready font integration code.
-Say goodbye to manual Google Fonts setup and copy-pasting CDN links.
+Fontify streamlines your development workflow by scanning your project for Google Font usage and generating complete font integration code.
+No more broken fonts during development or manual Google Fonts setup - your Figma designs will look exactly the same in your local server and production.

 ## Features